RafaelLaya/NumericalMethodsENGR240/README.md

-# NumericalMethodsENGR240
+# Numerical Methods
 Provides Methods for Numerical Methods.
 Includes tools for root-finding, integration, Ordinary differential equations (initial value problems for single equations or systems of equations), optimization, linear algebra, differentiation, and curve fitting.
-The code was developed for an ENGR240 class (Introduction to Numerical Methods, late 2018/early 2019).
+This code was written back in 2018 as a side project while I was taking a class on Numerical Methods.

 # Dependencies
-* Matplotlib
+* The example application requires Matplotlib
-* Numpy (Only for checking correctness -- This library provides its own methods)
+* Numpy (Mostly for Numpy arrays, and for simple arithmetic such as np.log(), np.abs(), np.sqrt(), etc -- This library provides everything else)

 # Examples
 Please see and run examples.py.
 Make sure that you can see the matplotlib output.